Team

 Controllers spend hours classifying and routing them; some age past vendor follow-up windows.

-Cash forecasts are manual spreadsheets updated every two weeks.
+Cash forecasts are manual spreadsheets, updated whenever someone finds the time.

 By the time they go to the board, they are already outdated.